yfphoon/IntroToNotebooks/README.md

 ### (Optional) Access data in flat files
 - Download ![churn.csv](data/churn.csv?raw=true) and ![customer.csv](data/customer.csv?raw=true), and add them into the *IntroToNotebooks* project
-- Create a duplicate of the *Predict Customer Churn - Build Model* notebook
+- Create a duplicate of the "*Predict Customer Churn - Build Model*" notebook
-- Edit the *Predict Customer Churn - Build Model copy 1* notebook to read the data from the flat files
+- Edit the "*Predict Customer Churn - Build Model copy 1*" notebook to read the data from the flat files

 ### (Optional) Build a LogisticRegression model
-- Create a duplicate of the *Predict Customer Churn - Build Model* notebook
+- Create a duplicate of the "*Predict Customer Churn - Build Model*" notebook
-- Edit the *Predict Customer Churn - Build Model copy 2* notebook
+- Edit the "*Predict Customer Churn - Build Model copy 2*" notebook
-- In *Step 6: Build the Spark pipeline and the Random Forest model*, edit the code to build a LogisticRegression Model
+- In "*Step 6: Build the Spark pipeline and the Random Forest model*", edit the code to build a LogisticRegression Model